justinsjlee/Kiko-plus/about.md

 ## Hello

-My name is Justin and I'm currently a digital analytics co-op student, on track to graduate from the University of Toronto in summer 2018.
+My name is Justin and I'm a digital analytics co-op student, on track to graduate from the University of Toronto in summer 2018.
 I like solving problems, discovering new insights and sharing my knowledge with those around me.
 I study statistics & economics, which lets me use my analytical skills to solve real-world problems.
 I enjoy this deeply and look forward to working with new & exciting data.

 Coffee, comic books, squash, documentaries & podcasts are the other things that bring me joy.